lume/lume/docs/guide/cameras.md

 All cameras start "inactive".
-When a manually-created camera is not `active` (i.e. it does not have an `active` attribute, or the attribute is set to `active="false"`), then the scene will use its internal default camera (TODO LINK .....................).
+When a manually-created camera is not `active` (i.e. it does not have an `active` attribute, or the attribute is set to `active="false"`, or the `.active` property is set to `false`), then the scene will use its internal default camera (see [`Scene#camera`](../api/core/Scene#camera) for info on the default camera).
 Once the perspective camera is active then the view will be displayed through the lense of that camera, and we can manipulate that camera to control our view.

 <div id="perspectiveCamera"></div>